+TransAlta Renewables

-In August 2013, TransAlta Renewables completed its initial public offering of its common shares.
-TransAlta Corporation is the majority owner of TransAlta Renewables, with an approximate 64 per cent direct and indirect ownership interest as of the date of this Annual Information Form.
+TransAlta Corporation is the majority owner of TransAlta Renewables, with an approximate 61 per cent direct and indirect ownership interest as of the date of this Annual Information Form.
 TransAlta Renewables is one of the largest generators of wind power and among the largest publicly traded renewable power generation companies in Canada.